freddysilber/agile-project/README.md

 ## Kanban Cards
 1. onhover, show drag icon on mouse rather than arrow or hand mouse icon (bettter ui/ ux)
 2. onlick, show edit modal for records/ card items

+## Column Headers
+1. column header names ie. 'Backlog, open in progress' cann be clickable links and 	   will view all tasks by that column (reports, filters)